KocproZ/jenkins-discord/README.md

 	- The text in footer of the message.
 - successful
 	- True makes the left-hand side of the embed green, false sets it to red.
+- unstable
+    - True makes the left-hand side of the embed green (Only when successful: true).

 ### Example